-Reset sources are POR, MCLR, WDT time-out and wake-up on pin change.
-See Section 7.9.2 "Wake-up from Sleep", Notes 1, 2 and 3.
+Reset sources are POR, MCLR, WDT time-out, Wake-up on Pin Change and Wake-up on Comparator Change.
+See Section 10.9.2 "Wake-up from Sleep", Notes 1, 2 and 3.

-7.6 Watchdog Timer (WDT)
+10.6 Watchdog Timer (WDT)

-The Watchdog Timer (WDT) is a free running on-chip RC oscillator, which does not require any external components.
-This RC oscillator is separate from the external RC oscillator of the (GP5/RB5)/OSC1/CLKIN pin and the internal 4 MHz oscillator.
+The Watchdog Timer (WDT) is a free running on-chip RC oscillator that does not require any external components.
+This RC oscillator is separate from the external RC oscillator of the (GP5/RB5)/OSC1/CLKIN pin and the internal 4/8 MHz oscillator.
 This means that the WDT will run even if the main processor clock has been stopped, for example, by execution of a SLEEP instruction.
-During normal operation or Sleep, a WDT Reset or wake-up Reset, generates a device Reset.
+During normal operation or Sleep, a WDT Reset or wake-up Reset generates a device Reset.